selivan/ansible-playbook-upgrade-installed-packages/README.md

-# ansible-playbook-upgrade-installed-packages
+When upgrading packages on multiple hosts with `-m a-t -a "state=ltest pkg=..."` it's easy to install unnecessary packages on wrong hosts group.
+This playbook upgrades packages only if they are present on the host.
+Works for Debian-like distributives(Ubuntu etc).
-Ansible playbook to upgrade only packages installed on target host.

 If you find this useful, please star it on GitHub.